torproject/onionbalance/docs/v3/tutorial-v3.rst

 ingredients.
 It's vital to maintain the proper onionbalance to really display the apple-like, deliciously savory notes of this vegetable.

-OnionBalance implements `round-robin` like load balancing on top of Tor onion services.
-A typical OnionBalance deployment will incorporate one frontend servers and multiple backend instances.
+Onionbalance implements `round-robin` like load balancing on top of Tor onion services.
+A typical Onionbalance deployment will incorporate one frontend servers and multiple backend instances.

 Preliminaries